microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Get-MgBetaRiskyUserHistory](Get-MgBetaRiskyUserHistory.md)
 Get a riskyUserHistoryItem object of a riskyUser.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaRiskyUserHistoryCount](Get-MgBetaRiskyUserHistoryCount.md)
 Get the number of the resource

 ### [Get-MgBetaServicePrincipalRiskDetection](Get-MgBetaServicePrincipalRiskDetection.md)
 Read the properties and relationships of a servicePrincipalRiskDetection object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaServicePrincipalRiskDetectionCount](Get-MgBetaServicePrincipalRiskDetectionCount.md)
 Get the number of the resource

 ### [Get-MgBetaTenantRelationshipMultiTenantOrganization](Get-MgBetaTenantRelationshipMultiTenantOrganization.md)
-Get properties of the multi-tenant organization.
+Get properties of the multitenant organization.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaTenantRelationshipMultiTenantOrganizationJoinRequest](Get-MgBetaTenantRelationshipMultiTenantOrganizationJoinRequest.md)
 Get the status of a tenant joining a multi-tenant organization.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaTenantRelationshipMultiTenantOrganizationTenant](Get-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md)
 Get a tenant and its properties in the multi-tenant organization.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaTenantRelationshipMultiTenantOrganizationTenantCount](Get-MgBetaTenantRelationshipMultiTenantOrganizationTenantCount.md)
 Get the number of the resource